 Picture yourself in this potential scenario: Sometime during your teen’s college search, they throw you a curveball.
 How about college along the California coast?
 For years you’ve talked about (and saved for) a school within a short drive of your Midwest home.
-Now what?
+Now what do you do about that expensive college?

 When You Can’t Afford THAT College